holidayextras/culture/technical-resources.md

 We do not expect our developers to be experts in all the areas below, just to have a one or more clues about how these items work.

 The links below should provide a good introduction into an item, further in depth links can also be added.
+This is not the place to list project home pages or their documentation as these can be easily found via a search engine.

 ## Languages